 Top UK influencers: 5 of our favourite influencers and the reasons why

-Choosing the right influencers to work with isn’t always cut and dry and is highly dependent on the specific campaign, event and time of year.
-There are a number of useful metrics to consider including reach and engagement levels, however contextual fit is even more important to ensure your campaigns come across as authentic.
+Choosing the right influencers to work with isn’t always cut and dry however.
+It’s often highly dependent on the specific campaign, event and time of year.
+There are a number of useful metrics to consider including reach and engagement levels, however contextual fit should always come first to ensure your campaigns come across as authentic.

-To give you a head start and provide a little insight into how to find the right influencer for your brand, we’ve listed below five of the top UK influencers we’ve worked with and why.
+To give you a head start and provide a little insight into finding the right influencers for your brand, we got the lowdown from our specialist influencer marketing team and have listed below five of the top UK influencers we’ve worked with and why.

 The Tech Chap

-The Tech Chap has, over the last few years, become a one stop shop for all things tech.
+The Tech Chap is a one stop shop for all things tech.
 From his Instagram page showcasing the various trips he’s on and products he’s testing, to his guides and reviews on YouTube, he is a font of knowledge for those looking for the best new tech.

-We’ve had a relationship with The Tech Chap since his days at TrustedReviews and recently went to him for our client ASUS to showcase its new ZenBook UX490.
-Including the UX490 both in a roundup of tips for buying a laptop as well as a standalone review, his ability to discuss the tech specs and his style of presenting resulted in positive coverage and over 550,000 views to date.
+We’ve had a relationship with The Tech Chap since his days at TrustedReviews and have run a number of campaigns with him.
+One of our success stories was when we worked together to create a couple of videos for our client ASUS to showcase its new ZenBook UX490.
+Including the UX490 both in a roundup of tips for buying a laptop as well as a standalone review, his ability to discuss the tech specs and his style of presenting resulted in positive coverage and over 1,000,000 views to date.
 In short, a great couple of hits from one of the top UK influencers.

 As a client that is regularly organising and sponsoring events, Harman, which is made up of audio brands Harman Kardon, JBL and AKG, requires a lot of creative and varied influencer marketing activity.
-One influencer that we’ve worked with on two events in the last year, JBL Fest and JBL Snow Party, is Helen Anderson.
+One influencer that we’ve worked with on several occasions to great success is Helen Anderson.

 A lifestyle and beauty blogger, Helen’s style and audience was ideal for JBL to reach the young, fashionable adults the brand resonates with most.
 Always going above and beyond, her imagery, writing and Instagram stories perfectly captured the vibe from each of the events, and is a prime example of using an influencer that had the style and demographic to get results.
-Amassing over 15% engagement for her posts on Instagram and YouTube for Snow Party and tens of thousands of views on her activity at JBL Fest, Helen has proven herself to be a highly valuable asset to the client.
+Achieving over 15% engagement for her posts on Instagram and YouTube for JBL Snow Party 2018 and tens of thousands of views on her activity at JBL Fest 2017, Helen has proven herself to be a highly valuable asset to the client.

 When considering influencers for our client Cricut, a company that produces a range of cutting machines for crafting, we needed to make sure we worked with someone that fitted the brand and would be passionate about the product range.
 The Crafty Gentleman not only appealed instantly due to the style of his pages, but his love for getting creative would develop enthusiasm for Cricut among his audience.